TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 ![sql](https://user-images.githubusercontent.com/55106484/177996059-11db1332-c217-4137-b14e-0d8ace8a2ba5.PNG)

+8. Cleaning and preparing the workspace:
+   1. Go to the `automate` folder" inside local_repo_path:

+       1. Inside the automate folder, go to jobs.properties file then comment out job3 to job 7 and run the automate.py Python file:

+            ```
+            cd wp2\t2.1\v1.0\pipeline\automate
+            python automate.py
+            ```

-9. Once the Jenkins workspace is ready and all the jobs are inside the workspace, go to the db_to_csv.py file inside diaspora_to_csv folder and change the host, username, password, and the database name to your recently imported MySQL database.
+8. Once the Jenkins workspace is ready and all the jobs are inside the workspace, go to the db_to_csv.py file inside diaspora_to_csv folder and change the host, username, password, and the database name to your recently imported MySQL database.

    ![db](https://user-images.githubusercontent.com/55106484/176936219-6b697cb6-89d6-41c3-ab88-04f3d5af4057.PNG)